-Quizzes can be graded, used as practice for exams, or help students gauge their understanding of course topics and methods.
-Below are some ideas and resources on how to execute quizzes and exams in face-to-face, online, and hybrid courses across disciplines.
+Quizzes can be graded, used as practice for exams, or help students gauge their understanding of course topics and methods (use the Low and High-Stakes Quizzes in Canvas).
+Below are some ideas and resources on how to execute quizzes and exams in face-to-face, online, and hybrid courses across disciplines:

 - Canvas meets Iowa State University’s standards for security and privacy, including Family Educational Rights & Privacy Act (FERPA).
 Review ISU’s FERPA page.